 Now we’re fed and the tour can begin!
 The first major stop on the tour is this imposing skyscraper.
-Anda said that this was actually a “gift” for Latvia from Stalin when Latvia was part of the USSR.
+I was told this was actually a “gift” for Latvia from Stalin when Latvia was part of the USSR.
 Officially its name is The Latvian Academy of Arts and Sciences.
 But apparently the locals call it “Stalin’s Birthday Cake”.
 It was supposed to be a gift from Stalin to Latvia.
 But since taxes collected from the Latvians actually paid for it, it seems more like a present from Latvia to Stalin.
 You can see a similar building if you go to Warsaw, the capital of Poland.

 But we’re not just going to get to gawk at Stalin’s birthday cake.
 We’re actually going to blow out the candles.
 And by that, I mean go to the observation deck on the 17th floor.
 In the distance, you can see the Riga Radio and TV tower.
 Like Stalin’s birthday cake, it was built during the Soviet period.
 It is also the tallest tower in the European Union.
 So you’re getting to see two tall buildings for the price of one!
 I told you I’d plan these 24 hours in Riga carefully.